-As of August 2, 2017, to abide with direction from Congress, all shipments of imported Siluriformes fish and fish products entering the United States must be presented at an Official Import Inspection Establishment for reinspection by FSIS personnel.
+On August 2, 2017, to abide with direction from Congress, FSIS began reinspecting all imported Siluriformes fish and fish products.
 Specifically, the explanatory statement accompanying the Consolidated Appropriations Act, 2017, Public Law 115-31 Stat.
-135, enacted May 5, 2017, directed FSIS to immediately begin reinspecting all imported Siluriformes fish and fish product shipments https://www.congress.gov/crec/2017/05/03/CREC-2017-05-03-bk2.pdf).
+135, enacted May 5, 2017, directed FSIS to Start Printed Page 39660immediately begin reinspecting all imported Siluriformes fish and fish product shipments https://www.congress.gov/crec/2017/05/03/CREC-2017-05-03-bk2.pdf).
 FSIS announced its intention to begin this reinspection in a Federal Register notice on July 3, 2017 (“Import Reinspection of Fish of the Order Siluriformes” (82 FR 30721)).

 Additional Public Notification

 Public awareness of all segments of rulemaking and policy development is important.
 Consequently, FSIS will announce this Federal Register publication on-line through the FSIS Web page located at: http://www.fsis.usda.gov/federal-register.